SkinTom/Mp3Player/README.md

 # MP3 PLayer #
+Application created as part of the Java course.
 A simple mp3 player that lets you volume controls, pause song, scrolling a song and skip to the next song.
 Project created to learn new technologies

 ##  Screenshots ##